HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-01-04-expanding-blockchain-with-sidechains.md

 ---
 layout: post
 type: article
-title: "Expanding Blockchain with Sidechains"
+title: "Sidechains - Interoperable Blockchains"
 description: "The Horizen Academy is a free educational platform on blockchain technology, cryptocurrency, and privacy.
 This chapter is is not available yet.
 We add content frequently, sign up for our newsletter for notifications when it's released."
 permalink: /technology/expert/expanding-blockchain-with-sidechains/
 topic: technology